bolilla/id_vision/src/04-01-Company-relationship-with-identities.md

 From my perspective, all actors are entities and have identities, which can be modelled, profiled, quantified and managed.
 Those identities are the forces of nature of the universe of the companies.

+### Servant leadership of identity management

+I truly believe identities should lead businesses, and proper identity management is a key factor in business, as identities include employees, customers, partners, competitors, threats and other stakeholders (which shape the context for the decision making).

+A good (marvellous) approach to identity management is almost invisible.
+Things happen the way This leads to one of the common pitfalls in identity strategy definition: it does not provide visibility.

+If there is a place for [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership), it is in identity management.

+Identities (and their relationships) will shape the future of businesses, but the management of those identities will happen underneath the surface.
+I have never seen an interview to the project manager of an identity initiative explaining how valuable his contribution has been for the company success, no matter how well (or bad) the project went.

 ## Relationship with the identity community

 Identity management is a complex subject and is full of moving targets.
 As the whole company relates to identities (at least because they use user accounts to access the tools they use on a daily basis), identity initiatives are extremely complex from both the human-political and the technical perspective.